 - Work as a team —rely on each other’s strength.

 - Serve your mate.

-4. Spend time with model couples who have been happily married ten to twenty years longer than you.
+4. Spend time with couples who have been happily married 10 to 20 years longer than you.

 - Spend time with peer couples that have healthy, happy marriages.